-Contingency Reserve vs Management Reserve is an important topic for PMP Certification exam.
-You may encounter some questions related with the reserves.
-Calculating reserves is a part of a project’s risk management process.
-Basically a project’s risk management process starts with risk identification and qualification.
+Have you ever heard contingency budget in project management?
+Actually, Contingency Reserve vs Management Reserve is an important topic for PMP Certification exam.
+You may encounter some questions related to the reserves.
+Calculating reserve is a part of a project’s risk management process.
+Basically, a project’s risk management process starts with risk identification and qualification.
 Then proceeds with calculating the management reserve and contingency reserve.
-The Project Management Body of Knowledge (PMBOK) defines reserves as a provision in the project management plan mitigate cost and/or schedule risk.
-This article reviews the topic contingency reserve and management reserve with help of real life examples.
+The Project Management Body of Knowledge (PMBOK) defines reserves as a provision in the project management plan to mitigate the cost and/or schedule risk.
+This article reviews the topic contingency reserve and management reserve and describes the difference between contingency and management reserves

 Contingency Reserve and Management Reserve in Risk Management

 Contingency reserve and management reserve sounds similar.
-Thus many practitioner think that they are identical.
-Likewise some professionals think that their purposes and calculation methods are similar.
-However they refer to different concepts.
+Thus many practitioners think that they are identical.
+Likewise, some professionals think that their purposes and calculation methods are similar.
+However, they refer to different concepts.

 Note that both contingency reserve and management reserve can be used to response both positive and negative risks.

 The contingency reserve is a fund added to the cost baseline against identified risks.
 They are used to develop risk response strategies and mitigate the effects of the known-unknowns (or identified risks).